Researchers find signatures of deep past in biodiversity patterns today.

 The study also found that ancient human events were also still reflected in mammal biodiversity patterns.
 For example, most large-bodied mammals in South America went extinct when humans first appeared on the continent about 12,000 years ago.

-“When you’re looking at what explain mammal communities today in the Neotropics, these historical human impacts are a better predictor than current or past climate,” she said.
+“When you’re looking at what explains mammal communities today in the Neotropics, these historical human impacts are a better predictor than current or past climate,” she said.

 Beaudrot said the reason it took so many years to complete the study was that the team had to create the database that would allow them to make comparisons across mammal communities worldwide.
 Most of the profiled communities are in national parks, places where conservationists have worked for years observing mammals.